Compare ETS

 Borrowing is not allowed.

 Qualitative limits: Most categories of CDM/JI credits were allowed, except for LULUCF and nuclear power.
-Strict requirements applied for large hydro projects exceeding 20 MW.
+Strict requirements applied for large hydropower projects exceeding 20 MW.

 Quantitative limits: In Phase 2, operators were allowed to use JI and CDM credits up to a certain percentage limit determined in the respective country’s National Allocation Plan.
 Unused entitlements were transferred to Phase 3.